Umuzi-org/ACN-syllabus/content/language-agnostic/problem-solving-technique/_index.md

 ## What if I don't know how to break down the problem?

-Sometimes you get weird kinda problems and you simply don't know what the steps are.
+Sometimes you get weird kind of problems and you simply don't know what the steps are.
 This is tricky.
 In these cases it's really nice to rely on a pencil and paper.
 Because there is no school like the old school.

 Try to actually do the problem by hand.
 Or perhaps a smaller version of the problem.